neoforged/.github/primers/1.21.4/index.md

 ## Pack Changes

 There are a number of user-facing changes that are part of vanilla which are not discussed below that may be relevant to modders.
-You can find a list of them on [Misode's version changelog](https://misode.github.io/versions/?id=24w46a&tab=changelog).
+You can find a list of them on [Misode's version changelog](https://misode.github.io/versions/?id=1.21.4-pre1&tab=changelog).

 ## Client Items

 Minecraft has moved the lookup and definition of how an item should be rendered to its own data generated system, which will be referred to as **Client Items**, located at `assets/<namespace>/items/<path>.json`.
 Client Items is similar to the block state model definition, but has the potential to have more information enscribed in the future.
 Currently, it functions as simply a linker to the models used for rendering.

 All client items contain some `ItemModel$Unbaked` using the `model` field.
 Each unbaked model has an associated type, which defines how the item should be set up for rendering, or rendered in one specific case.
 These `type`s can be found within `ItemModels`.
 This primer will review all but one type, as that unbaked model type is specifically for bundles when selecting an item.

+The item also contains a `properties` field which holds some metadata-related parameters.
+Currently, it only specifies a boolean that, when false, make the hand swap the currently held item instantly rather than animate the hand coming up.

 ```json5
 // For some item 'examplemod:example_item'